-If you're busy planning a wedding and are freaking out at how much it's going to cost, here are some tips on how you can save a few dollars:
+If you're busy planning a wedding and are freaking out at how much it's going to cost, here are a few tips on how you can save a few dollars.

 What?
 You don't want to elope?
-Well, then here are a few other ideas.
+Well, then, read on for a few other ideas.

 - Have your reception in a non-traditional place.
 Some public grounds, such as parks, can work -- just contact your local recreation departments.